SiddharthSaravanan/SiddharthSaravanan.github.io/_portfolio/portfolio-2.md

 ![image](../images/Main.png)

-The overall design is depicted in this UML :
+The overall design is depicted in this UML diagram (svg):

 ![image](../images/UML_diag_final.svg)